 How to clean the outside of a washing machine

-The inside of your washer isn’t the only thing you need to clean.
+When you think of how to clean a washing machine, the inside isn’t the only thing you need to focus on.
 Dirt, grime and water spots build up on the outside of your washer too, and you’ll want to remove all that without damaging the finish.
+Here’s how to do it best:

 Supplies you’ll need